 A heathen temple has been erected on the land of the farmers at Efri-Ás.

 Extensive archaeological excavations have taken place at Hólar and you can see some of the unearthed ruins when you visit Hólar.
-At the museum, you will also see some of the artefacts found during the excavations.
+At the museum, you will also see some of the artifacts found during the excavations.
 None of them is as old as these ruins though.

 Hólar in Hjaltadalur is located some 314 km away from the capital city, Reykjavík.
 You can rent a car in Reykjavík and drive up to Hólar in a day or two.